 Tinning is Winning

 The key to soldering is heat transfer – so keep your soldering tip clean and well tinned throughout the process.
 Clean it using brass shavings or a damp sponge.
 Tin the components and wires that need to be soldered.
-This makes for a more stable mechanical and electrical connection once the joint is complete.
+This makes which for a more stable mechanical and electrical connection once the joint is complete.

 Next, bend the two output terminals for the jack socket together.
 Take your braided wire and reveal the inner hot/live wire by pushing back the braid and black cloth underneath.
 Thread the wire through both terminals.
-Solder in place and again cover with heat shrink tubing.
+Solder in place and cover this with heat shrink tubing.
 Push the cloth and braid back down.

-Next we need to connect the ground wire to the outer braid (as the outer braid of this wire will get soldered to each pot on its way to the jack socket).
+We need to connect the ground wire to the outer braid (as the outer braid of this wire will get soldered to each pot on its way to the jack socket).
 Wrap the tinned copper wire around the braided wire and solder it in place.
 From now on, the outer braid is grounded.

 Grounding the Pots